2012 Aston Martin Rapide Reviews

 Aston Martin keeps the Rapide lightweight through extensive use of aluminum, magnesium alloy and composite along with more traditional steel.
 Exterior features include:

 The Rapide seats four, though the backseat is snug, especially when compared with the Bentley Continental Flying Spur and Porsche Panamera.
 It is best for children and smaller adults.
 Heated front and rear seats are standard.

 Full-grain leather upholstery is standard, as is walnut trim.
 Many other finishes are optional, including mahogany, maple, ash, bamboo, piano black and alloy.

 A liftgate covers the cargo area; though the area seems small, a partition drops down, expanding the space.
 Each of the rear seats also folds flat at the touch of a button, expanding the cargo volume from 11.2 to 31.3 cubic feet.
 A supplied umbrella in the cargo area is a decidedly British touch.
 Interior features include:

-- Standard Bang & Olufsen sound system
+- Standard Bang & Olufsen stereo

 Other features include an adaptive suspension that varies firmness based on conditions.
 The four-wheel-disc brakes have large six-piston front and four-piston rear calipers.
 Mechanical features include:

 Standard safety features include:

 - Side curtain airbags for front and rear seats

 - Electronic stability system